G. V. Raja: Tourism promotion

-After their wedding, G. V. Raja and his wife had spent their honeymoon at Kovalam.
+After their wedding, G. V. Raja and his wife spent their honeymoon at Kovalam.
 During this time, G. V. Raja had become smitten by the beauty of the place and in later years, even referred to Kovalam as his "first love".
 Since he had a prominent place in public administration as the Maharani's husband, he decided to develop and promote Kovalam as a tourist destination, and then expanded his interest to other places of tourist interest within Travancore.
 He started Kerala Travels Limited to popularize various key tourist locations in the Travancore Kingdom.
 When Travancore merged with India, Kerala Travels Limited became a private (corporate) entity under his ownership.
 In the 1960s, KTL collaborated with Thomas Cook and started popularizing Kovalam in western countries, and this resulted in kick-starting the hippie culture in Kovalam Beach, something which he never wanted and never thought would happen.
-He invited many foreign dignitaries and promoted the place by organising parties at the Kovalam Palace, according to Kerala Tourism Development Corporation website.
+He invited many foreign dignitaries and promoted the place by organising parties at the Kovalam Palace, according to the Kerala Tourism Development Corporation website.
 He also took the initiative to develop the Trivandrum International Airport.